Abies religiosa

 Abies religiosa, the oyamel fir or sacred fir, (known as oyamel in Spanish) is a fir native to the mountains of central and southern Mexico (Trans-Mexican Volcanic Belt, Sierra Madre del Sur) and western Guatemala.
-It grows at high altitudes of 2100–4100 m in cloud forests with cool, humid summers and dry winters in most of its habitat regime.
+It grows at high elevations of 2100–4100 m in cloud forests with cool, humid summers and dry winters in most of its habitat regime.
 In the state of Veracruz, it grows with precipitation all year long.
-The tree is resistant to regular winter snowfalls.
+The tree is resistant to regular winter snowfalls which occur near the upper altitudinal limit of its growth.

 Names

 The Spanish name oyamel comes from the Nahuatl word oyametl (oya, "to thresh"; metl, "agave"; literally "threshing agave").
 It is also called árbol de Navidad (Christmas tree) in Mexico.
 The English name derives from the binomial Abies religiosa, literally "religious fir".
 This comes from the use of its cut foliage in religious festivals (notably at Christmas) and in churches in Mexico.

 Description

 Abies religiosa is a medium-sized to large evergreen coniferous tree growing to 25–50 m tall with a trunk diameter of up to 2 m.
 The leaves are needle-like, flattened, 1.5–3.5 cm long and 1.5 mm wide by 0.5 mm thick, dark green above, and with two blue-white bands of stomata below; the leaf apex is acute.
 The leaf arrangement is spiral on the shoot, but with each leaf variably twisted at the base so they lie flat to either side of and above the shoot, with none below the shoot.
 The shoots are reddish-brown, hairless or with scattered pubescence.

 The cones are 8–16 cm long and 4–6 cm broad, dark blue-purple before maturity; the scale bracts are purple or greenish, of moderate length, with the tips exposed in the closed cone.
 The winged seeds are released when the cones disintegrate at maturity about 7–9 months after pollination.
 Trees from the western end of the range on Nevado de Colima, Jalisco have cones with larger, reflexed bract scales (similar to noble fir cones); these are sometimes treated as a separate species, Abies colimensis.